 The appendix is a small, finger-shaped organ that branches off from the first part of the large intestine.
 When it becomes swollen (inflamed) or infected, the condition is called appendicitis.
 When you have appendicitis, your appendix may need to be removed.
 An appendix that has a hole in it can leak and infect the entire abdomen area.
 This can be life threatening.

 Appendectomy is done using either:

-The surgeon makes a small cut in the lower right side of your belly area and removes the appendix.
+The surgeon may make a small cut in the lower right side of your belly area and remove the appendix.

 The appendix can also be removed using small surgical cuts and a camera.
 This is called a laparoscopic appendectomy.